NikolaBo/albumify/README.md

 A web app for creating shareable music screenshots.
-Made for my web programming class.
+Made for a UW CSE 154 Web Programming Creative Project